 Lasar Segall Art Museum:

-Exhibitions with a collection of about 3000 original works by Segall can be seen in the Lasar Segall Art Museum of Sao Paulo.
-The collection comprises paintings on canvas and paper, engravings, drawings, sculptures, and his personal and photographic archive.
+The Lasar Segall Art Museum has a collection of about 3000 original works by Segall.
+It comprises paintings on canvas and paper, engravings, drawings, sculptures, and his personal and photographic archive.

 Address: Rua Berta, 111 Sao Paulo, Brazil.